worldbank/DIME-LaTeX-Templates/README.md

 If you already have a LaTeX editor on your computer and you know that is working, skip this step.
 Otherwise, open the ***How to set up TeXstudio.pdf*** file in the *Set up LaTeX on your computer* folder in the material you downloaded in Step 1.
 When you have followed those instructions and tested that your set up works correctly, then go the Step 3.

 ### Step 3.
 Do Exercises
-In the *Exercises* folder there are subfolders for each exercise.
-In each fodler you will find a handout file.
+In the *Exercises* folder, there are subfolders for each exercise.
+In each folder you will find a handout file.
 That file explains how to get started.
-We receommend that you start with Exercise 1.
+We recommend that you start with Exercise 1.
 See a list of all exercises below.

 ### Step 4.
 Use the templates in your own reserch
 Feel free to use any of the LaTeX templates in the *DIME Templates* folder you downloaded in Step 1 for any purpose of your own choice.
 Please feel free to submit any feedback you might have on how these templates can be improved.